djmattyg007/doc-link-checker-cli/README.md

 internal (relative) references, to ensure broken links are detected early.

 This is the CLI tool, built on top of the underlying [`doc-link-checker`](https://github.com/djmattyg007/doc-link-checker) package.
+This also comes as a [standalone container image](https://github.com/djmattyg007/doc-link-checker-docker).

 At the moment the detection is limited to links and definitions in Markdown files only.
 Future support for images and link references is planned, as well as reStructured Text support.
 Please